logan2611/holo-overlay/README.md

 A small collection of systemd services and scripts to enable installing packages on SteamOS 3.x

-Holo-Overlay should survive updates, however this has not been tested yet.

-It can also be installed alongside some SteamOS modifications that utilize RAUC to persist.
+Holo-Overlay persists through updates without the use of RAUC, allowing you to install it alongside other modification that utilize it to persist.

 **This is experimental software, it could potentially brick your system or otherwise degrade it's usability.
 Do not install unless you are prepared to recover from such an occurrence.**